 The Developer tab provides convenience features for developers working with Sitecore solutions.

-To show or hide the Developer tab, in the Content Editor, right-click the tabstrip, and then click the Developer option.
+To show or hide the Developer tab:

+In the Content Editor, right-click the tab strip, and then enable or disable Developer.

 2.1.5 How to Copy the ID or Path of an Item to the Windows Clipboard